Jewelry Artists Success Stories

 Amanda Bielski-Wright

-I'm inspired by many things.
-Natural patterns in rock, animals and leaves.
-I also find inspiration in more manmade treasures such as fractals, petroglyphs, Native-American art, African art, Asian art, artifacts from
+I'm inspired by many things, including patterns in rock, animals and leaves, as well as in manmade treasures such as fractals, petroglyphs, and other art.

 Judy Larson